 What salary do I need to buy a house in the UK?

 If you want to buy your first home, saving a deposit is only half the battle.
-You could spend years scrimping and saving your way to a 10% or even 20% deposit, only for your salary to get between you and your dreams of homeownership.
-So what salary do you need to buy a house in the UK?
+You could spend years diligently saving towards a 10% or even 20% deposit, only to find that your salary affects how much you can borrow.
+So, what salary do you need to buy a house in the UK?
 And what can you do to increase your chances of getting a mortgage?
 Find out in this guide.

-Some have estimated that the average first-time buyer needs an income of £60,600 to buy a home, but don’t panic if you earn less than this.
-Whether you can buy a home with your current salary depends on where you’re living, the cost of the property you want to buy, the size of the deposit you have saved up and if you use any budget-boosting scheme.
-In different areas, house prices can range significantly, as well as the property price - if you’re buying a 4-bed detached house this will likely be more expensive than a 1-bed flat.
+In different areas, house prices can range significantly, as well as by the property type - if you’re buying a 4-bed detached house, this will likely be more expensive than a 1-bed flat.
 A higher property price means you’ll need to borrow more from the lender for a mortgage.
 Most lenders are willing to offer mortgages of 4 to 4.5x your household income, although you may be able to borrow more or less than this depending on your affordability.

 However, keep in mind that you may be offered less than the standard 4-4.5x your income for a mortgage if your affordability is lower.
 For example, having a low credit score or high expenses due to dependents like children, existing credit commitments, such as credit card debts and unsecured loans or lots of outgoings, could reduce the size of a mortgage you can get.
-Lenders will also want to make sure that the mortgage you take out is affordable even if your interest rate was to increase, so they will take this into consideration when calculating your max borrowing.
+Lenders will also want to make sure that the mortgage you take out is affordable even if your interest rate were to increase, so they will consider this when calculating your max borrowing.

-The good news is that some borrowers they can borrow up to 5 or 6 times their income.
-And don’t forget that if you’re buying a home with your partner or a friend, both your incomes will be taken into consideration and so you’ll have even more buying power.
-There are also dozens of first-time buyer schemes and savvy savings accounts available to help you buy a house on a modest income and even save a deposit sooner.
+The good news is that you could borrow up to 5 or 6 times your income.
+And don’t forget that if you’re buying a home with your partner or a friend, both your incomes will be taken into consideration too, and so you’ll have even more buying power.
+There are also dozens of first-time buyer schemes and savvy savings accounts available to could help you buy a house on a modest income and even save a deposit sooner.

 Learn more: Buying a house on a single income

-We’ve helped thousands of first-time buyers discover how they could boost their affordability, it’s why we’ve been voted the UK’s Best Mortgage Broker for three years running.
+We’ve helped thousands of first-time buyers discover how they could boost their affordability, it’s why we’ve been voted the UK’s Best Mortgage Broker for four years running by out customers.
 And you don’t necessarily need the Bank of Mum and Dad to make it happen!

-How can you borrow 5x your salary for a house?
+How can you borrow 5 times your salary for a home?

 You might like: Can I get a mortgage 5 or 6 times my salary?

-Other ways to buy a home on a low salary
+Other ways to buy a home with a low salary

 You can reduce the mortgage size you need by putting down a larger deposit.
 While this may sound easier said than done, one way you could do this is through a Deposit Boost.
-If you have loved ones who own a home, like your parents for example, they could use a small mortgage to unlock money from their home to give to you to increase your deposit.
-This is a way for home-owning loved ones to help you on the property ladder without having to have millions saved up in the bank.
+If you have family members who own a home, such as your parents, they could use a small mortgage to unlock equity from their property to help increase your deposit.
+This is a way for home-owning family members to help you onto the property ladder without needing significant savings.

 Shared Ownership